chrisgleissner/behaim/README.md

 Collection<Foo> foos = Builder.make(Foo.class, config, 100);
 ```

-## Re-usable builder
+## Repeated builds
-When you need to make objects with the same configuration in several steps, use the instance make method.
+When you need to repeatedly create objects with the same configuration, use the instance make method.
 ```
 Builder builder = new Builder(Foo.class);
 Collection<Foo> foos1 = builder.make(100);